 Spilled milk in the car?
 Keeping a roll of Plenty Flexisheet with you – whether it’s in the car or in a day bag – can be a real life saver for life’s little spills.
 With Flexisheet, you choose what you use, so whether the spill is big or small, you’ll always have the right amount of Plenty kitchen roll to hand.

 How to get milk out of carpet areas when it’s dried

 With these tips on how to get milk out of the carpet you’ll never have to fear that dreaded sour milk odour again.
-Keeping a convenient, easy-grab packet of Plenty Handy Towels in spill zones makes it really easy to clean milk from carpets before it starts to smell or cause damage, leaving you free to enjoy milk every day.
+Keeping a convenient, easy-grab Plenty Towels of single sheets in spill zones makes it really easy to clean milk from carpets before it starts to smell or cause damage, leaving you free to enjoy that family favourite.